jupyter/governance/decision_making.md

 The decision-making process is intended to balance broad participation of stakeholders with agility.
 While the size of decision-making bodies may vary (e.g., software projects can range from a handful to dozens of decision makers), all need to find this balance.

-All official Jupyter projects, working groups, governing bodies, and official initiatives must have a clearly defined, and documented decision making body.
-Formally, these decision making bodies make decisions using consensus seeking with an option to call a vote to move the decision forward.
+All official Jupyter projects, working groups, governing bodies, and official initiatives must have a clearly-defined and documented decision-making body.
+Formally, these decision-making bodies make decisions using consensus seeking with an option to call a vote to move the decision forward.

 Depending on the governing body, decisions may be proposed by members of the decision making body, or by a broader group of stakeholders/contributors.